aeren108/color_splash/README.md

 # Color Splash
 Color Splash provides you to achieve color splash effect as known as selective color effect on your images.<br>

-## Description
-You can generate color splash effect with Color Splash.While you are doing this, you can grayscale, color filter or invert colors rest of the image.

 ### Built With
 - C#
 - Windows Forms